smartive/stencil-nextjs-example/README.md

 1. Run `npm ci`.

-1. Run `npm run patch:stenciljs` to patch Stencil.js.

-   This is necessary because Stencil.js does not fallback to `globalThis` when there is no `window` available e.g. on the server.
-A [pull request](https://github.com/ionic-team/stencil/pull/4917) which would add this feature and the corresponding [issue](https://github.com/ionic-team/stencil/issues/4916) was closed by the Stencil.js Team. 😔

 1. Run either `npm run app:dev` or `npm run app:start`

 1. Open http://localhost:3000

    The Web Components from `./packages/web-components` are rendered server-side. 🎉

+### Disclaimer

+We use a [patched version of Stencil.js](https://github.com/smartive/stencil-patched) because by default Stencil.js does not fallback to `globalThis` when there is no `window` available e.g. on the server.
+A [pull request](https://github.com/ionic-team/stencil/pull/4917) which would add this feature and the corresponding [issue](https://github.com/ionic-team/stencil/issues/4916) was closed by the Stencil.js Team. 😔